 Resumes for marketing internships can be more creative and individualized than the standard resume in other fields.
 Particularly if you're looking for a role in brand marketing or marketing design, branding yourself with specific colors, logos, and smart layouts can help you stand out and reflect your talents.
 Just be aware that too much design can distract from your resume.
 Any design aspects should complement your work experience, not overpower it.

 Sample Marketing Internship Resume

 Here is a sample layout for your marketing internship resume, with additional guidelines for what to include in each section.

 Basic Contact Information

 Social Media Information (LinkedIn, Twitter, Facebook and others)

 Note: List GPA only if it’s over a 3.5 or if it’s required

-Other items you should include are relevant courses in marketing, any graphic design or Photoshop skills, and/or major accomplishments.
-If you have won any school or association awards, those are appropriate to include in your resume as well.
+Other items you should include are relevant courses in marketing, any graphic design or Photoshop skills, and any major accomplishments.
+If you have won any school or association awards, those are appropriate to include as well.

 Always have a few people proofread your resume for errors or other ways it could be improved.
 It never hurts to triple-check your work before you give it to a potential marketing employer.